Direct answer

 When unlimitedcodex is better

-Use unlimitedcodex when the immediate problem is predictable GPT-5.5 and Codex-style API access for build/test loops, client demos, or Codex CLI and Codex IDE workflows that can use a custom OpenAI-compatible base URL.
+Use unlimitedcodex when the immediate problem is predictable GPT-5.5 XHigh access for Codex workflows or separate GPT-5.6 Sol access for build/test loops, client demos, or compatible Codex CLI and Codex IDE workflows.

 The important boundary is explicit: unlimited token consumption with 4 concurrent connections.
 Buyers should verify their client path and concurrency needs before paying.